songyingxuan/PDP-coursework/README.md

 2. Enter "mpirun -np XX ./code" in command line.

-    XX means the number of processors you want to run for this program
+    "XX" means the number of processors you want to run for this program in this program,  217 is recommended to ensure that maximum 200 squirrels are produced in the processpool

 Execution on back-end nodes: